 Alexandra Palace station's fortunes were inextricably linked with those of the Palace itself, and it was closed on nine occasions due to insufficient demand.
-The Great Northern nevertheless, wanted to encourage residential traffic to the line, and when it reopened the terminus in March 1891 after one of its periods of disuse, it was given the name of Alexandra Park, to emphasise the area rather than the Palace.
-Unfortunately, the hoped-for traffic failed to materialise, and it was closed again in the April of the following year.
-The first period of closure was on 9th June 1873 after the palace was gutted by fire but it soon reopened to take people to see the ruins and remained open until August 1873.
+The Great Northern, nevertheless, wanted to encourage residential traffic to the line, and when it reopened in March 1891 after one of its periods of disuse, the terminus was given the name of Alexandra Park, to emphasise the area rather than the Palace.
+Unfortunately, the anticipated traffic failed to materialise, and it closed again in April the following year.
+The first period of closure began after the Palace was gutted by fire on 9 June 1873, but it soon reopened to take people to see the ruins and remained open until August 1873.

-No doubt to promote confidence to would-be commuters, the GNR eventually made an agreement with the MH&PR whereby the station should remain open on a permanent basis, and therefore from 1898, it came back into full use with its original name restored.
+No doubt to promote confidence of would-be commuters, the GNR eventually made an agreement with the MH&PR whereby the station should remain open on a permanent basis, and therefore from 1898 it came back into full use with its original name restored.

 BRIEF HISTORY OF THE FINSBURY PARK TO ALEXANDRA PALACE LINE

-Suburban growth on the main line as far as Finchley began in the 1860’s and a further station at Stroud Green was opened on 11th April 1881.
-Residential traffic between Muswell Hill and Highgate was also improving and an additional station at Cranley Gardens was opened in 1902 but Alexandra Palace station continued to be underused.
+Suburban growth on the main line as far as Finchley began in the 1860s and a further station at Stroud Green was opened on 11 April 1881.
+Residential traffic between Muswell Hill and Highgate was also improving, and an additional station at Cranley Gardens was opened in 1902, but Alexandra Palace station continued to be underused.

-Freight traffic continued to serve Muswell Hill until 14th June 1956, and Cranley Gardens until 18th May 1957 after which date the line north of Park Junction was abandoned.
+Freight traffic continued to serve Muswell Hill until 14 June 1956, and Cranley Gardens until 18 May 1957 after which date the line north of Park Junction was abandoned.
 The conductor rails were removed between January 1954 and February 1955 and the track north of Park Junction was lifted by early 1958.
-The section of line between Finsbury Park and Highgate remained open to freight traffic with Highgate High Barnet and Mill remaining open until 1st October 1962 and Edgware until 1 June 1964.
+The section of line between Finsbury Park and Highgate remained open to freight traffic with Highgate and High Barnet remaining open until 1 October 1962 and Edgware until 1 June 1964

-The line was also used for a weekly transfer of tube stock between Drayton Park and Highgate Wood sidings until 29th September 1970, with trains being hauled by LT battery locomotives.
-This eventually ceased because of the condition of a bridge and the flyerover over the main line north of Finsbury Park.
-The remaining track was lifted in January 1972.
+The line was also used for a weekly transfer of tube stock between Drayton Park and Highgate Wood sidings until 29 September 1970, with trains being hauled by LT battery locomotives.
+This eventually ceased because of the condition of a bridge and the flyover above the main line north of Finsbury Park.
+The reaming track was lifted in January 1972.